Skip to main content

 Technical Analysis

-CVE-2025-59004 identifies a reflected Cross-site Scripting (XSS) vulnerability in the pco_58 WC Return products, specifically affecting versions up to 1.5.
-The vulnerability stems from improper neutralization of user-supplied input during the generation of web pages, which enables attackers to inject malicious scripts that are reflected back to users.
-When a victim interacts with a crafted URL or input, the malicious script executes within their browser context, potentially leading to session hijacking, credential theft, or unauthorized actions performed on behalf of the user.
-The vulnerability does not require any privileges to exploit but does require user interaction, such as clicking a malicious link.
-The CVSS v3.1 base score is 7.1, indicating a high severity level, with an attack vector of network (remote), low attack complexity, no privileges required, user interaction required, and impacts on confidentiality, integrity, and availability.
-Although no known exploits are currently reported in the wild, the vulnerability poses a significant risk to organizations using the affected WC Return products, especially those exposing web interfaces to external users.
-The lack of available patches at the time of publication necessitates immediate mitigation efforts through input validation, output encoding, and security headers like Content Security Policy (CSP).
+CVE-2025-59004 is a reflected Cross-site Scripting (XSS) vulnerability identified in the WC Return products developed by pco_58, affecting versions up to 1.5.
+The vulnerability stems from improper neutralization of user-supplied input during dynamic web page generation, allowing malicious scripts to be injected and executed in the context of the victim’s browser.
+This type of XSS attack is reflected, meaning the malicious payload is embedded in a URL or request and immediately reflected back in the server’s response without proper sanitization.
+The vulnerability does not require authentication, making it accessible to unauthenticated remote attackers, but it does require user interaction, such as clicking a malicious link.
+The CVSS 3.1 base score of 7.1 indicates a high severity level, with attack vector being network (AV:N), low attack complexity (AC:L), no privileges required (PR:N), and user interaction required (UI:R).
+The scope is changed (S:C), indicating that exploitation can affect resources beyond the vulnerable component.
+The impact affects confidentiality, integrity, and availability to a low degree, as attackers can steal session tokens, manipulate web content, or perform actions on behalf of users.
+Although no known exploits are currently reported in the wild, the vulnerability poses a significant risk to organizations using the affected WC Return products, especially those integrated into e-commerce or customer-facing platforms.
+The lack of available patches at the time of publication necessitates immediate mitigation efforts.
+The vulnerability was reserved in early September 2025 and published in October 2025, indicating recent discovery and disclosure.

 Potential Impact